 What makes Knight's & Magic a joy to watch is the perseverance of Ernesti.
 His can-do attitude is somewhat contagious, as he attempts to better his skills and designs to suit his own desires.
 Often that makes him thickheaded regarding his social skills, especially when it comes to Addy's romantic cues toward him.
 Because of this balance of tech smarts and street stupidity, Ernesti's actions and reactions make him one adorable character to watch.
 However that's not to say that he doesn't have a serious side to his passion.

-Although we rarely see him frustrated, you can tell that he's often angered when the things he love are used for despicable purposes.
+Although we rarely see him frustrated, you can tell that he's often angered when the things he loves are used for despicable purposes.
 This is very apparent later on in the series when the Order of the Silver Phoenix is tasked to aid the failed kingdom of Kuschperchan and the newly-crowned Queen Eleonora (Yukari Tamura).
 Even when impressed with the enemy Zaloudek Kingdom's own inventions, he finds himself conflicted with his love of new tech and his desire to protect those close to him.
 With that being said, a quick deal with Eleonora for the scraps of whatever they find in battle easily keeps him from drifting off towards a greedier path.

 It's Ernesti's youthful perception that keeps Knight's & Magic from being your usually grim mech show.
 Instead of focusing on the violence that these Silhouette Knights are capable of, what is at the forefront is the more tech-advanced knowledge and wonderment that these giant machines are very capable of.
 Thankfully it doesn't get all too exposition-y with the tech, and we're treated to an anime that instead has more fun with its subject matter rather than put a solemn face on.
 Even the politics of war and battles are sorta pushed to the side via Ken Burns-styled narration, which -- to be fair -- can pop in and out in some weird spots.